styler00dollar/VSGAN-tensorrt-docker/README.md

 2x3090² (C++ TRT+vs_threads=10+num_threads=2+no tiling+opset14) | 22 | 9.5 | 4.2
 4090 (TRT9.1+num_threads=4+num_streams=2+(fp16+bf16)+RGBH+op18) | ? | ? / 8.8* | ? / 3.9*

 Rife v2 refers to a custom implementation made by [WolframRhodium](https://github.com/WolframRhodium).
 I would recommend to avoid `int8` for 1080p, the warping looks a bit broken. `int8` seems usable with 720p and looks closer to `bf16`/`fp16`.
-TRT10 is slower than 9.3 and thus not recommended.
+TRT10.0-10.2 is slower than 9.3 and thus not recommended.
+[TRT10.3 fixed `GridSample`](https://docs.nvidia.com/deeplearning/tensorrt/release-notes/index.html) and thus is recommended again.
 Windows seems slower than Linux by quite a margin.
 Not all show major improvement with above 3 streams.
 There mostly seems to be no difference between level 3 and 5.

 Rife4+vs (ensemble False) | 480p | 720p | 1080p
 -------  | -------  | ------- | -------